RV beginner

 Recreational vehicles, regardless of weight, are exempt from CDL requirements.

-Noncommercial Class A. The combination of the towing vehicle and the towed vehicle has a GCWR of 26,001 pounds or more.
+Non-commercial Class A: Combination of towing vehicle and towed vehicle has a GCWR of 26,001 pounds or more.

 Wyoming